tobiashofmann88/phyluce/docs/index.rst

   preparation for analysis
 * alignment and SNP calling using UCE or other raw-read data.

-As it currently stands, the package is useful for analyzing both data collected from UCE and also data collection from other loci for other phylogenomic projects.
+As it stands, the phyluce_ package is useful for analyzing both data collected from UCE loci and also data collection from other types of loci for phylogenomic studies at the species, population, and individual levels.

 phyluce_ is open-source (see :ref:`License`) and we welcome contributions from anyone who is interested.
 Please make a pull request on github_.
 The